Mid-contract price rises: How they work

 Virgin Media

-Virgin Media last updated their annual price rise policy in April 2023, when they implemented contract-specified rises of Retail Price Index (RPI) + 3.9% in a move to streamline with partner O2.
+Virgin Media previously updated their annual price rise policy in April 2023, when they implemented contract-specified rises of Retail Price Index (RPI) + 3.9% in a move to streamline with partner O2.

-So, contracts taken out after April 2023 will be subject to annual price rises of RPI + 3.9%, which was 8.8% in 2024, and customers can't leave their contract early.
+So, contracts taken out after April 2023 (and before January 2025) will be subject to annual price rises of RPI + 3.9%, which was 8.8% in 2024, and customers can't leave their contract early.

 While Virgin Media have yet to announce a change to a pounds and pence-based method, it's likely this will come sometime before January.
 Until then though, new contracts taken out will continue to be subject to the existing RPI + 3.9% terms.

-Contracts taken out before April 2023 however, are subject to different terms, with Virgin Media previously saying customers could exit their contract penalty free if prices ever go up.
+Contracts taken out before April 2023 are subject to different terms again, with Virgin Media previously saying customers could exit their contract penalty free if prices ever go up.

 Community Fibre

-Community Fibre use the January figure of CPI, and increase prices in April of each year.
-We saw prices rise by 6.9% in April 2024.
+Previously, Community Fibre increased prices by CPI + 2.9% in their contracts after switching to annual price rises in late 2021.
+For contracts taken out between these times, Community Fibre use the January figure of CPI, and increase prices in April of each year.
+Prices rose by 6.9% in April 2024.

 Gigaclear